39alpha/39alpharesearch.org/content/team/_index.md

 State University.

 We share a passion for pure science, developing novel research ideas, building scientific software, and arguing with each other.
-We also have a craving to pursue challenging environmental projects that lie outside traditional disciplinary silos.
-We believe that humanity is at a unique point in our collective history: Humans simultaneously have the power to destroy the environment that sustain us (and we are) while also harboring the intellect and compassion to investigate and comprehend our impact on the Earth and its biosphere.
+We also crave the pursue of challenging environmental projects that lie outside traditional disciplinary silos.
+We believe humanity is at a unique point in our collective history: Humans simultaneously have the power to destroy the environment that sustains us while also harboring the intellect and compassion to investigate and comprehend our impact on the Earth and its biosphere.

-We knew that the diversity of our collective skill-set, and our interest in exceptionally interdisciplinary research meant that our chances of getting hired together somewhere were minimal.
+The diversity of our collective skill set–-and our interest in exceptionally interdisciplinary research meant that our chances of getting hired somewhere together were minimal.
 So we decided to strike it out on our own, under [guiding principles](/) that we believe should be common in science but are not (yet).